pas-audio-server/pas-core/README.md

 ## Is pas shitty code?

-I take pride in my work.
-I strive not to write shitty code.
+We take pride in our work.
+We strive to write non-shitty code.
 If you believe we have written shitty code, please let us know in a non-shitty way.

-## Does pas contain much *cool* code?
+## Does pas contain cool code?

 Yes, there is some cool code in pas.